FleekHQ/fleek-docs/docs/hosting/domain-management.md

 The domain must be verified before it is linked to the site.
 To verify, click on the `Check DNS configuration` button.
 This will make a modal appear containing instructions to add the domain.
 Follow the instructions in the modal.
 The steps to update the records might be slightly different depending on your domain name provider.
-We then must wait for the domain to be propagated before clicing on `Verify DNS configuration` on the modal.
+We then must wait for the domain to be propagated before clicking on `Verify DNS configuration` on the modal.

 To verify that the DNS is indeed propagated before clicking on the button, you can use a tool such as <https://dnschecker.org/>